vranki/hemppa/README.md

 in Python.
 It uses matrix-nio library https://github.com/poljar/matrix-nio/ for Matrix communications.

-Zero configuration except minimal Matrix account info is needed.
+Zero configuration except Matrix account info is needed.
 Everything else can be done with bot commands.

 Type !help in room with this bot running to list active modules.

-If you don't want some modules, just delete the files from modules directory.
+If you don't want some modules, just delete the files from modules directory or disable them with !bot disable command.

 End-to-end encryption is currently not supported by bot but should be doable.
 Bot won't respond to commands in e2ee rooms.
 PR for enabling e2ee is welcome!